R&D tax relief & Incentives

 SMEs from all sectors may make claims for R&D tax relief so long as they have undertaken projects in a field of science or technology and meet the qualifying criteria.
 The SME regime is generous and can result in material benefits as tax savings or credits.

-Additional deduction of 130% for a total enhanced deduction of 230%
+Additional deduction of 130% for a total enhanced deduction of 230% (from 1 April 2015) and an additional deduction of 86% for a total enhanced deduction of 186% (from 1 April 2023).

 R&D Expenditure Credit (RDEC) for large companies